Fuseteam/docs.ubports.com/about/process/issue-tracking.rst

 Milestones
 ----------

-Milestones are used for stable OTA releases only.
-In general, milestones for the work-in-progress OTA and the next OTA are created.
-The ETA is set once the work on the release starts (that is 6 weeks from start date), but can be adjusted afterwards.
-Learn more in :doc:`release-schedule <release-schedule>`.
+Milestones are used to define which release an issue targets.
+At a given time, up to 3 milestones are open:

+- A milestone for the upcoming stable release e.g. 'Ubuntu Touch 24.04-1.1'.
+- A milestone for the in development major release e.g. 'Ubuntu Touch 24.04-2.0'.
+- Once the in development release enters a stabilization phase, a milestone for the next major release (e.g. 'Ubuntu Touch 24.04-3.0') can be created.

+Developers are encouraged to avoid assigning too many issues to a milestone; an overflowing milestone makes the milestone not as useful as it could be in tracking progress of a release.

 Assignees
 ---------